 You will be thoroughly impressed.
-For gas, electric or fantastic on induction, works perfectly in the oven, on the stove-top or grill.
+For gas or electric stovetop cooking, and works perfectly in the oven, on the stove-top or on the grill.
 Two Oval Roasting Pans, when inverted one pan fits on top of the other to create a Roaster Dutch Oven.
 Wire Rack included.
 Great roaster for ham, pork, beef and poultry.

 - When it comes to roasting pans, heavy-duty construction is key

-- Our 304 Surgical Stainless Steel Roasting Pan with Wire Rack is high-quality and heavy-duty combined into one piece of cookware designed to last a lifetime
+- Our T304 Surgical Stainless Steel Roasting Pan with Wire Rack is high-quality and heavy-duty combined into one piece of cookware designed to last a lifetime

 - Featuring professional riveted handles and 304 stainless steel construction on the cover and base, the design of this roaster allows you to bake a roast on the stove-top, saving energy and reducing heat buildup in the kitchen.